At a glance

-Energy consumption of the German manufacturing sector has been slightly rising since 1995.
-It was 3,744 Petajoule (PJ) in 1995 and 3,899 PJ in 2016.
-This is an increase of about 4 % in 21 years.
-Energy consumption peaked in 2005 at almost 4,000 PJ, which is a rise of about 7 % since 1995.
-Since 2005, final energy consumption in German manufacturing has remained at a more or less constant level, despite a rise in 2017.
+Energy consumption of the German manufacturing sector has been slightly rising between 1995 and 2018.
+It was 3,744 Petajoule (PJ) in 1995 and 3,942 PJ in 2017.
+This is an increase of about 5 % in 23 years.
+Since 2010, final energy consumption in German manufacturing has remained at a more or less constant level, despite a rise in 2017.

 In contrast, the sector’s gross value added, which measures economic performance, has increased by around 37 % (adjusted for price) during the same period.
 In other words, the manufacturing sector uses energy much more efficiently.

 In its Energy Concept, the Federal Government set targets for primary energy consumption (BMWi, BMU 2010).
 By 2020, it should fall by 20 % compared to 2008 and until 2050 by 50 %.
 The target for 2020 will probably be missed.
 The target for 2050 is barely achievable if the manufacturing sector does not lower its energy consumption.
 There is still a lot of unused potential, in particular in energy efficiency.

 The indicator is based on figures from the Environmental-Economic Accounting (EEA) of the German Federal Statistical Office (Destatis).
 The EEA tables are based on figures from the Energy Balances Working Group, but must be adapted to the EEA system.
 The proportional energy consumption in power stations is included following the EEA methodology.
 The methodology has been described by Mayer 2015 (in German only).

 More detailed information: 'Branchenabhängiger Energieverbrauch des verarbeitenden Gewerbes' (in German only).